-Nowdays you can find teachers in many different places: online, on apps or in classes.
-Just look for it and find one that ressonates with you.
+Nowadays you can find teachers in many different places: online, on apps or in classes.
+Just look for it and find one that resonates with you.

 My advice: create a community for yourself.
-It can be online or in a studio, or just to go on a retreat once in a while, but to have other people to interect and share your experience will keep you motivated.
-You can meet regularly and this creates connection.
-When we meditate in a group we begin to see that we all have the same challenges and struggles within meditation.
+It can be online or in a studio, or just to go on a retreat occasionally, but to have other people to interact and share your experience will keep you motivated.
+You can meet regularly, and this creates connection.
+When we meditate in a group, we begin to see that we all have the same challenges and struggles within meditation.
 And in a group our practice goes deeper.

 7. MEDITATE WITH A CONSISTENT TECHNIQUE

 Again consistency.
-There are so many different techniques out there to try, find one that you connect with and practise that for a period of time.
+There are so many different techniques out there to try, find one that you connect with and practise that for a period.